Mark P. Barry: Brief Bio

 • Amb.
 Marion Creekmore, Carter Center, 1994

 The above DPRK video includes Kim meeting Rev. Billy Graham, Selig Harrison and former President Jimmy Carter.
-Also, the international delegation I accompanied in April 1994 is shown around the 4:30 mark; I’m in the back row, third from the left, of the group shot (just like the header photo at top).
+Also, the international delegation I accompanied in April 1994 is shown around the 4:30 mark; I’m in the back row, third from the left, of the group shot (just like the header photo at top on the home page).

 Before DPRK independence in September 1948 (thanks to Koryo Tours for this info):